-In the face of these challenges, we view pyrolysis as a complementary technology to produce food-grade recycled PE/PP packaging from materials that are not processed through mechanical recycling today (see Exhibit 1 and Appendix 3).
+Mechanical recycling technologies and value chains are improving to mitigate the challenges above.
+This is a welcome direction.
+We view pyrolysis as a complementary technology to produce food-grade recycled PE/PP packaging from materials that are not processed through mechanical recycling (see Exhibit 1 and Appendix 3).
 It currently offers the most advanced method of recycling mixed, degraded or contaminated PE/PP streams into high-value end applications in Europe and is the only technically viable option today for large-scale production of food-grade recycled PE and PP (outside of some regions' ability to make food-grade recycled PE from bottles).
-As these polymers make up the largest component of consumer plastic packaging (~60%), advancing an at-scale solution for PE and PP would bring an immediate impact to the plastic waste challenge.
+As these polymers make up the largest component of consumer plastic packaging (~60%9), advancing an at-scale solution for PE and PP would bring an immediate impact to the plastic waste challenge.

-Demand for recycled food-grade PE and PP is currently greater than the supply, and CR of flexible packaging could reduce the use of virgin plastic and provide large volumes of food-grade recycled materials to meet companies' recycled content commitments.
+Demand for recycled food-grade PE and PP is currently greater than the supply, and Py-CR of flexible packaging could reduce the use of virgin plastic and provide substantially greater volumes of food-grade recycled materials to meet companies' recycled content commitments.

-Our vision therefore requires change to the end-to-end system, including packaging design, waste collection and sortation, accelerated technology development and deployment, and acceptance of CR as a positive solution by regulators and other key stakeholders.
+Our vision therefore requires change to the end-to-end system, including packaging design (for both mechanical and chemical recycling)10, waste collection and sortation, accelerated technology development and deployment, and acceptance of Py-CR as a positive solution by regulators and other key stakeholders.
 The plastic-to-plastic recycling pathway is yet to reach scale.
 The industrial development of pyrolysis is at an inflection point where potential challenges and unknowns must be addressed and tested as it scales in order to offer confidence to regulators, investors, industry players and consumers.
 The priorities are: